Sreelekhant/Excelr-DataScience-Assignments-with-Solution/README.md

 ## 👩‍💻 Author
 **Sreelekha Reddy**
-Passionate about Data Science, Machine Learning, and AI — building skills through structured assignments and projects.
+Passionate about Data Science, Machine Learning, and AI — building skills through structured assignments.

 ---
 ⭐ *If you like this repo, please give it a star on GitHub!*